grochmal/hq-dw/README.md

 into the warehouse.

-In the HQ warehouse we have a small number of input files (only 3), and batches are not needed since we never insert into the same table twice.
+In the HQ warehouse we have a small number of input files (only 3), and batches are not really needed since we never insert into the same table twice.
 But the setting of all columns to VARCHAR(255) allows us to catch several errors without the need to review the input files.

 ### |0x302| Warehouse

 The focus in the warehouse design is on *facts* and *dimensions*, yet, in the HQ warehouse, that has already been done for us.
 Another important detail is database configuration, since queries may run for a long time.
 In the HQ warehouse the *date/time* dimension is not present, therefore dates can be found in tables.
-In a real warehouse the *date/time* dimensions would be the most used dimension.
+In a real warehouse the *date/time* dimensions would be the most used dimensions.

-Database configuration was outlined above in Installation, and it serves mostly the warehouse.
-If the warehouse grows and the staging area and mart are moved to different server instances the configuration for the warehouse shall be kept.
+Database configuration was outlined above in the Installation section, and it serves mostly the warehouse.
+If the warehouse grows and the staging area and mart are moved to different server instances the configuration for the warehouse database instance shall be kept.

 The data in the warehouse can be assumed to be correct.
 If data is incorrect there is a problem with the procedure of retrieving it from the staging area.
-The retrieval procedure shall only accept row in the staging area that are correct and can build correct rows in the warehouse, all incorrect rows are marked as such in the staging area and never reach the warehouse.
+The retrieval procedure shall only accept rows in the staging area that are correct and only build correct rows in the warehouse, all incorrect rows are marked as such in the staging area and never reach the warehouse.

 ### |0x303| Data Mart

-The data mart is populated from the warehouse, therefore we can assume that TODO
+The data mart is populated from the warehouse, therefore we can assume that the data it is fetching is correct.
+The mart does not need all the data in the warehouse, therefore we allow for it to load only pieces of it.

+A mart is configured to store data only for a couple of years.
+For example, in 2016, it makes sense to store hotel offers for 2016 and 2017 but does not make sense to have the offers for 2015 in there.
+Less data in the mart mean queries against less data, which in turn means faster queries.

+The mart is queried based on the validity of offers at the moment the query is fired (at least it should be in a real world scenario).
+Therefore we cache the validity of each offer against all days, and hours within these days, in the time period the mart is configured for.
+The cache makes querying the data mart much easier (and faster).

+We do not have enough data to perform real-time queries to the mart.
+This limits the possibility of testing the mart.
+To overcome this a new query parameter was added: `query_at`.
+Thanks to this parameter we can simulate queries happening at any point in time.
+For a real world application of the mart we would need to either remove the parameter and use the current time, or place extra logic in a system in front of the data mart (e.g. in the load balancer) that would add the parameter based on the current time.

+The design of loading only specific years is useful when the data in the mart becomes old.
+For if we have a mart for 2016 and 2017, in the middle of 2017 we will want to drop most of the data.
+In that case we can build a second mart for 2017 and 2018 and switch the marts once the second mart is ready.

 ## |0x400| Spreading across several machines

-TODO
+The warehouse is extensively configurable, and, thanks to the fact that it is based on a web framework, can easily be run with different parts of it on different machines.

 ### |0x401| Why would you like to distribute?